THE BASICS OF LEGAL DECISION MAKING IN ARIZONA

 2. Joint Legal Decision-Making (joint child custody) With Final Say:

 This solution is a hybrid between traditional joint Legal Decision-Making authority and sole Legal Decision-Making authority.
 In this arrangement, each party is given the same authority set forth above regarding joint Legal Decision-Making.
-However, if the parties cannot reach an agreement on a contested issue (within the realm of a major medical, religious, educational or personal care decision), one of the parties will be given the authority to have final say on that decision regarding the child.
+However, if the parties cannot reach an agreement on a contested issue (within the realm of a major medical, religious, educational, or personal care decision), one of the parties will be given the authority to have the final say on that decision regarding the child.

-Although this sort of decision-making arrangement essentially gives the party who has final say the ultimate authority to make the decision on a disputed issue, that individual must make a good faith and conscious effort to consider the position of the other parent.
-If the parent with final say makes a decision in an area that is not agreed upon, and the non-final-say parent feels (and can prove) that the decision was made without a good faith effort, or not in the best interest of the child, they can seek court intervention, which may include the shifting of final say authority.
+Although this sort of decision-making arrangement essentially gives the party who has the final say the ultimate authority to make the decision on a disputed issue, that individual must make a good faith and conscious effort to consider the position of the other parent.
+If the parent with the final say makes a decision in an area that is not agreed upon, and the non-final-say parent feels (and can prove) that the decision was made without a good faith effort, or not in the best interest of the child, they can seek court intervention, which may include the shifting of final say authority.

 3. Sole Legal Decision-Making (sole child custody):

 When a parent is awarded sole Legal Decision-Making authority, he or she has the sole responsibility for making all the significant decisions as it relates to his or her children.
-A parent with this authority SHOULD still consult with the other parent before deciding regarding the child’s medical needs, religious training, educational surroundings or personal care.
+A parent with this authority SHOULD still consult with the other parent before deciding regarding the child’s medical needs, religious training, educational surroundings, or personal care.
 However, ultimately, that parent having sole Legal Decision-Making authority can decide unilaterally.

 Courts are generally hesitant to make such an award and may even look with skepticism toward a party who is asking for it.
 Keep in mind, though, there are cases where such an award is appropriate.
 In cases where domestic violence, drug abuse, alcohol abuse, child abuse or mental health conditions are at issue, the court will consider awarding sole Legal Decision-Making.
 The court may also make such an award if it would be logistically impossible for the parties to share Decision-Making authority